Osiris1975/namelist-mod-gen/README.md

-# Osiris's Namelist Mod Generator and Osiris's Namelist Mod
+# Osiris's Namelist Mod Generator & Osiris's Namelist Mod

 This repository encompasses work to create a Stellaris namelist mod generator tool to facilitate the creation of Stellaris namelists and includes the first mod created with this too, Osiris's Namelist Mod.